Ceylon Electricity Board: Subsidiaries

-Electricity Generation
+Electricity generation

-Hydro power
+Hydropower

-Electricity generation by CEB is primarily done by hydropower.
-Hydropower is the oldest and most dependent source of electricity generation, taking a share of nearly 42% of the total available grid capacity in December 2014, and 37% of the power generated in 2014.
+Electricity generation by the CEB was done primarily via hydropower.
+Hydropower is the oldest and most dependent source of electricity generation in Sri Lanka, taking a share of nearly 42% of the total available grid capacity in December 2014, and 37% of the power generated in 2014.
 Hydropower generation facilities have been constantly under development since the introduction of the national grid but are currently declining due to the exhaustion of the resource.

-In 2014, then Media Spokesperson at the CEB, Senajith Dassanayake said the generation of hydropower has dropped to 37%; as a result, 60 percent of the electricity needs have to be fulfilled by thermal energy.
+In 2014, then Media Spokesperson of the CEB Senajith Dassanayake said the generation of hydropower has dropped to 37%; as a result, 60% of electricity needs would need to be fulfilled by thermal energy.

-Thermal Power
+Coal power development

-The Norocholai Coal Power Station, the only coal-fired power station in the country is owned by CEB; it was commissioned in late-2011 and finished in 2014, under loans from the Export-Import Bank of China.
-It added further 300 megawatts of electrical capacity to the grid.
-The Sampur Coal Power Station, is currently under consideration in Trincomalee.
+The Lakvijaya Power Station in Puttalam is the only coal-fired power station in the country, and was owned by CEB.
+It was commissioned in 2011 and was synchronized with the system on 13 February 2011.

-Coal Power Development

-In 2011, the Ceylon Electricity Board opened a new coal power plant named Puttalam Lakvijaya.
-On 13 February 2011 it was synchronized with the system.

-On 17 September 2014, US$1.35 billion coal-fired Norochcholai Power Station was commissioned by the Chinese President Xi Jinping on his visit to Sri Lanka.
-The Export-Import Bank of China provided a US$450 million loan for the first 300-megawatt unit at the power plant.
+On 17 September 2014, the US$1.35 billion coal-fired power station was commissioned by Chinese President Xi Jinping during a visit to Sri Lanka.
+The Export–Import Bank of China provided a loan of US$450 million for the first 300-megawatt unit at the power plant.
 The power plant was officially commenced on 16 September 2014.
+The power station added an additional 300 megawatts of electrical capacity to the grid.

+The Sampur Power Station was a proposed coal-fired power station intended to be built in Trincomalee, however, construction of the power station never took place.

-Wind Power Development
+Wind power development

-CEB launched Sri Lanka's largest wind farm Thambapavani added to the national grid.
-The project started in 2014.
-Power station generate more than 100 MW.
+The CEB launched the Thambapavani Wind Farm, Sri Lanka's largest wind farm, which was later added to the national grid.
+The project began in 2014 and was officially opened on 8 December 2020.
+The wind farm currently generates more than 100 megawatts.